-I have been at Hope Rehab in Thailand for two months before I realise this.
+I have been at Hope Rehab in Thailand for two months before I realize this.
 A tuk tuk driver called Diamond explains it to me one night as we’re driving along Sukhumvit Road.
-The Kingdom of Thailand follows the Buddhist, not Gregorian calendar, she says.
-I like that it is not 2018, because 2018 has been a difficult year.
+The Kingdom of Thailand follows the Buddhist, not the Gregorian calendar, she says.
+I like that it is not 2018 because 2018 has been a difficult year.

 I am in the future, but I am thinking about the past.

 In my eighth week at Hope, I tell my life story.
 I am not comfortable doing it but everything about rehab feels uncomfortable.
 I talk about my childhood.
 I talk about my teens.
 I describe the progression of my drug use, the pivotal points in my life.
 Toward the end, when I speak about my three-year relapse and 19 attempts to stop using heroin, my voice becomes monotone.
 I sounded like I was reading a menu, I am told.

 In my iPhone, I find a note from 2015, not long after I first relapsed after being abstinent for a few years.
 It says:

 In a toilet at a swimming pool in Ashfield, I shot up for the first time in six weeks, to the sound of children splashing and cheering, and teachers with megaphones trying to keep control on a 38-degree [100-degree] day.

 I was a patient at a private psychiatric clinic in Sydney, trying to get clean.
 My doctor had put me on a maintenance dose of Suboxone for five weeks, slowly weaning me off it.
 When the cravings kicked in, I called a friend in Melbourne and asked for the number of a dealer in Sydney.
 The dealer turned out to be a man who’d recently been in the clinic with me.
 Anytime, he said.